-Beyond space there would be no room for the moon, nor for the sun; neither would there be room for the resurrected saints, possessing bodies like their Lord's resurrected, glorious body; and beyond the bounds of time, there would be no need of the sun and the moon which are God's great time-keepers.
-We are not looking for a general smash-up in the universe, and then the creation of all new things, for immortal saints beyond the bounds of time and space.
+Beyond space there would be no room for the moon, nor for the sun; neither would there be room for the resurrected saints, possessing bodies like their Lord's resurrected, glorious body; and beyond the bounds of time there would be no need of the sun and the moon, which are God's great timekeepers.
+We are not looking for a general smashup in the universe, and then the creation of all new things.
 It is this planet that has revolted.
-And the Redeemer, who is coming to bring it back into allegiance to the government of God, says, "Behold I make all things new."
-The revolt did not affect the sun, moon, and the other planets.
-Redemption will not affect these heavenly bodies.
+And the Redeemer, who is coming to bring it back into allegiance to the government of God, says, "Behold, I make all things new."
+The revolt did not involve the sun, moon, and the other planets.
+Redemption will not change these heavenly bodies.
 When the Restorer shall have established the immortal saints in the new earth, it will continue its revolutions, and the sun and moon will measure off days, and months, and years, as long as eternal ages shall roll.
-The redeemed will have right to the tree of life, which Adam lost through disobedience.
+The redeemed shall have right to the tree of life, which Adam lost through disobedience.
 That tree yields twelve manner of fruits each month.
-And why may not the words of the prophet in reference to all flesh appearing before the Lord from one new moon to another, be fulfilled when the entire family of the redeemed shall come each month to partake of the new fruit of the tree of life?
+And why may not the word of the prophet, in reference to all flesh appearing before the Lord from one new moon to another, be fulfilled when the entire family of the redeem shall come each month to partake of the new fruit of the tree of life? p.
+9, Para.
+2, [GM].

-But to return to God's memorial: The position taken in these pages presents the one-day-in-seven-and-noday-in-particular, or one-seventh-part-of-time, theory, in its true light.
+But to return to God's memorial: The position taken in these pages presents the one-day-in-seven-and-no-day-in-particular, or one-seventhpart-of-time-theory in its true light.
 If the Sabbath was made for man, for the simple reason that he needed rest from physical toil, and a day of worship, one day may answer as well as another.
 But if it be a memorial of Jehovah's rest, the seventh, and no other day of the week, is the day of the Sabbath.
 Sabbatarians are charged with being great sticklers for the day.
 And so they are.
 Sabbath signifies rest.
 Man is required by the fourth commandment to celebrate the rest-day of the Lord, or the day on which the Lord rested.
 God rested on the seventh day.
 He hallowed the seventh day.
 Hence, the seventh day, and no other, is the day of the Sabbath.
 Change the day of the Sabbath, and you cease to celebrate the rest of the Lord.
-If God rested on one day in seven and no day in particular, man may do the same; but if God rested on the seventh day of the first week, acceptable Sabbath-keeping is the celebration of the seventh day of each succeeding week.
+If God rested on one day in seven and no day in particular, man may do the same; but if God rested on the seventh day of the first week, acceptable Sabbath-keeping is the celebration of the seventh day of each succeeding week. p.
+10, Para.
+1, [GM].

-The American people celebrate their national inde-

-pendence on the fourth day of July.
-And why?
-Because July 4, 1776, patriotic men signed the Declaration of Independence.
+The American people celebrate their national independence on the fourth day of July.
+And why? because July 4, 1776, patriotic men signed the Declaration of independence.
 The men of this nation are great sticklers for the day; and well they may be.
-Should they change our national celebration from the day on which the Declaration of Independence was signed, to a day on which it was not signed, it would lose its significance.
+Should they change our national celebration from the day on which the Declaration of independence was signed, to a day on which it was not signed it would lose its significance.
 It would cease to be a celebration of our independence.
-Let the people of this country celebrate their independence on the twenty-fifth day of December, and let the Declaration of Independence be read from every orator's stand on that day, as is customary on the fourth of July, and the American people would be regarded as a nation of fools.
+Let the people of this country celebrate their independence on the twenty-fifth day of December, and let the Declaration of Independence be read from every orator's stand on that day, as is customary on the fourth of July, and the American people would be regarded as a nation of simpletons. p.
+10, Para.
+2, [GM].